LossyDragon/Java-FinalProject/README.md

+# Information.
+This project was from the Fall 2015 Semester for Java II (CIS-175).
+This was a group project with a fellow classmate, CHADALAK1.

+'This' commit was the final to be turned in for a grade.
+It maybe updated/polished in the future for just a hobby now.

 # FinalProject

 This is a 2D Text base dungeon crawler.
 The goal is to get the keys to destroy the final boss.
 Look at Instructions for legend and a 'How To' for controls.